manucouto1/framework3/docs/quick_start/index.md

+---
+icon: material/glasses
+---

 # Quick Start Guide for Framework3

 This guide will help you get started with Framework3, demonstrating its basic usage and core concepts.

 ## 1. Installation

-If you haven't installed Framework3 yet, please refer to the [Installation Guide](installation.md) first.
+If you haven't installed Framework3 yet, please refer to the [Installation Guide](../installation/index.md) first.

 ## 2. Basic Concepts